 Cynthia has served as a senior associate at the Interaction Institute for Social Change since 1998, delivering facilitation, training, consulting, and coaching services in the nonprofit, public, and philanthropic sectors.
 She also has led or co-led the development of several IISC workshops, including Advancing Racial Justice in Organizations, the Fundamentals of Facilitation for Racial Justice Work and Collaborative Social Change.

 Cynthia’s prior leadership experiences include director of Boston Freedom Summer, the Ten Point Coalition’s faith-based youth develop project, and project administrator for the Algebra Project, Inc., a national education reform network fighting for quality education as a civil right.
-Currently, she serves as a volunteer with the Massachusetts Coordinating Committee of the Poor People’s Campaign: A National Call for Moral Revival.

 Cynthia is the mother of three young adult sons, who bring her joy.
 Cynthia holds a BA from Harvard-Radcliffe Colleges and Master of Public Policy/City and Regional Planning from Harvard’s John F. Kennedy School of Government.